sebasfavaron/SiriusSoftwareChallenge/email-service/README.md

 # Backend for Sirius Software challenge

 Note: this server assumes that if Sendgrid or Mailgun respond with a `200 Queued` then the mail was sent, even if it's still enqueued on their side.
+Note2: on server responses i put some debug comments ((like this)).
+This would not usually be shown to the user for security purposes

 ## Mail services